-An active performer on both the tuba and euphonium, Professor Dickey has enjoyed a varied performance career.
-He is a founding member of the Northwest Brass, a variable-instrumentation chamber ensemble specializing in contemporary brass literature.
-Other performance credits include the Walla Walla and Washington-Idaho Symphonies, the Chicago and St. Louis Brass Bands, the National Wind Ensemble, the St. Louis Wind Symphony, and the Eastern Symphony Orchestra.
-Mr. Dickey has made solo appearances with such groups as the Eastern Symphony Orchestra, the Iowa Chamber Winds, the University of Iowa Concert Band, and the Edwardsville Municipal Band.
-Additionally, he has performed at regional and international tuba-euphonium conferences as well as attended or performed in master classes with several leading tuba and euphonium pedagogues such as Brian Bowman, Oystein Baadsvik, Steven Mead, Alan Baer, Demondrae Thurmon, Gene Pokorny, and Carol Jantsch.
+Dr. Dickey has enjoyed a varied performance career on both the tuba and euphonium.
+He is currently the principal tuba in the Washington-Idaho Symphony and is a founding member of the In Motus Tuba Quartet and Northwest Brass, chamber ensembles specializing in contemporary brass literature.
+Other performance credits include the Spokane, Mid-Columbia, Missoula, Yakima, and Walla Walla Symphonies, the Chicago and St. Louis Brass Bands, the National Wind Ensemble, the St. Louis Wind Symphony, and the Eastern Symphony Orchestra.
+He has made solo appearances with such groups as the Spokane British Brass Band, the University of Portland Wind Ensemble, the Eastern Symphony Orchestra, the Iowa Chamber Winds, the University of Iowa Concert Band, and the Edwardsville Municipal Band.

-Professor Dickey is in the final stages of the Doctor of Music degree from Northwestern University as a student of the world-renowned tuba player Rex Martin.
+Dr. Dickey received a Doctor of Music degree from Northwestern University as a student of tuba pedagogue Rex Martin.
 He also studied wind conducting with Mallory Thompson.
-Dickey earned a Master of Arts degree from the University of Iowa under John Manning, the founding member of the critically acclaimed Atlantic Brass Quintet.
+While at Northwestern, he was the recipient of the prestigious Eckstein Scholarship.
+Dr. Dickey earned a Master of Arts degree from the University of Iowa under John Manning, the founding member of the Atlantic Brass Quintet.
+For his distinguished performance as a graduate teaching assistant at Iowa, Dr. Dickey earned the Outstanding Teaching Assistant Award from the College of Arts and Sciences.
 He received a Bachelor of Music degree, summa cum laude, from Eastern Illinois University as a student of Allan Horney.
-Professor Dickey performs on a Miraphone 5050T Ambassador euphonium and a Miraphone 281 Firebird tuba.
-He holds memberships in the International Tuba-Euphonium Association, the College Music Society, the National Association for Music Education, and the National Association of Collegiate Wind and Percussion Teachers.
+He holds memberships in the International Tuba-Euphonium Association, the College Music Society, and the National Association for Music Education.